milasudril/texpainter/README.md

     Should do the trick

- 3. Run make (this currently has the same effect as running maike directly)
+ 3. Run make

- 4. The binary can now be started with the command `__targets/app/texpainter`
+ 4. The binary can now be started with the command `__targets_rel/app/texpainter`